The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: The Conflict Graph Design and Effect Estimator

 By the preceding discussion, we know that all units $i$ for which $E_{(i,k)}$ occurs will receive their desired exposure and thus their observed outcome is relevant for estimating the effect.
 Thus, a reasonable approach would be to base our estimator on the observed outcomes of these units.
 Indeed, the \emph{modified Horvitz--Thompson estimator} $\eate$ is defined using the desired exposure events:

 The modified Horvitz--Thompson estimator requires not only the observed outcomes $Y_1 \dots Y_n$, but also the values of the desired exposure variables $U_1 \dots U_n$ and the importance ordering $\pi$, both of which are required to evaluate the indicator $\indicator{E_{(i,k)}}$.
-The experimenter also must know the probabilities of the desired exposure events.
-While previously proposed Horvitz--Thompson estimators require computationally expensive Monte Carlo sampling to estimate exposure probabilities \citep[e.g.,][]{Ugander2023Randomized,Jagadeesan2020Designs}, the probabilities of the desired exposure events under the Conflict Graph Design may be computed exactly from the importance ordering.
+While standard Horvitz--Thompson estimators require computationally expensive Monte Carlo sampling to estimate exposure probabilities under complex designs, the probabilities of the desired exposure events under the Conflict Graph Design may be computed exactly from the importance ordering:

 \expcommand{\probexposure}{ For unit $i \in[n]$ and exposure $k \in \setb{0,1}$, the probability of $E_{(i,k)}$ is

 For a pair of distinct units $i \neq j \in [n]$ and exposures $k, \ell \in \setb{0,1}$, the probability of the intersection of desired exposure events is $\Pr{ E_{(i,k)} \cap E_{(j,\ell)} } = 0$ if $i$ and $j$ are adjacent in $\cH$ and otherwise